 Customer care support

-There are seats in most rooms and we have a number of objects that can be handled.
+There are seats in most rooms and we have a number of objects in Henry VIII's Apartments and Henry VIII's Kitchens that can be handled.

 Emergency evacuation procedures

-Our alarm system is a sounder but all visitors should follow the instructions of the Front-of-House Staff, who will be able to guide them to the nearest safe exit (as it is possible that an evacuation may be required and it isn't sounded).
+Our alarm system is a sounder but all visitors should follow the instructions of the Front-of-House Staff, who will be able to guide them to the nearest safe exit.

 - All our accessible toilets have pull-cord alarms that link back to our Control Room, but they don't flash.